sytac/react-asap/README.md

 </html>
 ```

-then serve directly the transpiled version of your app.
+where `app.js` is provided as the transpiled version of your app.

+### Features

+- automatic code recompilation

 ### Params